acosgames/acos-json-delta/README.md

-# ACOS JSON Encoder for Websocket Networking
+# ACOS JSON Delta for Websocket Networking

 Generate a delta of your JSON data of any changes, reducing your bandwidth bytes transmitted to players.
-When data is received, merge it with the previous JSON data.
+When JSON delta is received at receiver, merge it with the previous JSON data.

+This package is used in combination with the [acos-json-encoder](https://github.com/acosgames/acos-json-encoder) to maximize bandwidth reduction.

 ## Installation